The 2021 Courthouse Lighting Ceremony is Tuesday, Nov. 23rd at 7 p.m. where we will honor Pueblo's

 Each year the Pueblo County Courthouse is outfitted with

-Christmas tree on the second floor with thousands of lights,
+Christmas trees on the second floor with thousands of lights,

 log reindeer, dozens of alpine trees, and a